 Genesis 31:30-37, KJV

 This is in fact a recurring problem which we find throughout the entire Old Testament.
-As I explain in such articles as "Revelation's Babylon the Great", the Lord sent one Prophet after another to warn the children of Israel to turn from their wicked ways, and to return to Him.
+As I explain in such articles as "Who is Babylon the Great?", the Lord sent one Prophet after another to warn the children of Israel to turn from their wicked ways, and to return to Him.
 However, in spite of His pleadings with them, even at the time of Jesus, this problem still persisted.
 This was due in part to the fact that as a result of both the Assyrian and the Babylonian invasions, many heathens had moved into Israel, particularly into the northern half around Samaria.
 As I mention in other articles, this is one of the reasons why even in Jesus' day, animosity still existed between the Jews and the Samaritans.
 This is evident by the statement that the woman of Samaria made to Jesus in the following verse: